Windows 7: Support lifecycle

 Support for the original release of Windows 7 (without a service pack) ended on April 9, 2013, requiring users to update to Windows 7 Service Pack 1 in order to continue receiving updates and support.
 Microsoft ended the sale of new retail copies of Windows 7 in October 2014, and the sale of new OEM licenses for Windows 7 Home Basic, Home Premium, and Ultimate ended on October 31, 2014.
 OEM sales of PCs with Windows 7 Professional pre-installed ended on October 31, 2016.
 The sale of non-Professional OEM licenses was stopped on October 31, 2014.

-Mainstream support for Windows 7 ended on January 13, 2015, while extended support for Windows 7 ended on January 14, 2020.
+On January 13, 2015, Windows 7 exited mainstream support and entered the extended support phase; Microsoft continued to provide security updates every month for Windows 7, however, free technical support, warranty claims, and design changes were no longer being offered.
+Extended support for Windows 7 ended on January 14, 2020.

 Variants of Windows 7 for embedded systems and thin clients have different support policies: Windows Embedded Standard 7 support ended in October 2020, but Windows Thin PC and Windows Embedded POSReady 7 had support until October 2021.

 In March 2019, Microsoft announced that it would display notifications to users informing users of the upcoming end of support, and direct users to a website urging them to purchase a Windows 10 upgrade or a new computer.